-After passing your final CDL tests with flying colours, you’ll be issued a physical copy of your new license.
+After passing your final CDL tests with flying colors, you’ll be issued a physical copy of your new license.

 If anxiety, pre-test jitters, or a lack of studying kept you from passing, you’ll be able to retake the tests again after a short waiting period.

-Be sure to ask about your school’s retesting policy in regard to fees and waiting times between retests.
+Be sure to ask about your school’s retesting policy regarding fees and waiting times between retests.